khanhtran0111/Discord-Bot/README.md

 + deleteallnotes: Delete all user's notes.
 + Updating...

+### Weather
+This function shows user informations about weather.
++ weather: Get the weather forecast for the next week for a specific city.
++ compare: Compare the temperature forecast for the next week between two cities.

 ### Formula 1

 This function helps users search for information about any category in Formula 1.
 (Forza Ferrari)